ioah86/symbolicdata/doc/source/faq.rst

   be there.

 Q
-  I have already created an export task folder.
+  I have already created a task folder.
 Now, on my target machine, the commands to call a certain computer algebra system have changed.
 How can I adjust that without creating the same task again?